Name List of the First Nine Famous Monks In Thailand

 9. (Luang Poo Suk) Phra Kru Vimolkunakorn (B.E.2390~2466)

 The western year 1847 ~ 1923 - Wat Makham Tao, Chainat province.

 LP Suk went back to his hometown after many years in Thudong.
-His parents urged him to remain in their village, and LP Suk also stayed back and rebuilt Wat Makham Tao, from a small village temple to a large and beautiful temple, and became the abbot of the village's temple of Wat Makham Tao.
+His parents urged him to remain in their village, and LP Suk also stayed back and rebuilt Wat Makham Tao from a small village temple to a large and beautiful temple and became the abbot of the village's temple of Wat Makham Tao.
 LP Suk has many disciples, ordained and lay disciples.
-Krom Luang Chumpron is one of his closest lay disciples, who was the son of His Majesty King Rama IV.
+Krom Luang Chumpron is one of his closest lay disciples, the son of His Majesty King Rama IV.
 LP Suk taught him everything he knew about Dhamma and Wichah.
-One of his abilities is his power and magic to change any objects into different sizes, even a big animal into a flies.
-This is one of LP Suk skills.
-He has never taught anyone, except Krom Luang Chumpron.
-Until today nobody knows about this skill, LP Suk was revered as having high spiritual power and was the royal teacher of H.R.H.
+One of his abilities is his power and magic to change objects into different sizes, even a big animal into a fly.
+This is one of LP Suk's skills.
+He has never taught anyone except Krom Luang Chumpron.
+Until today nobody knows about this skill; LP Suk was revered as having high spiritual power and was the royal teacher of H.R.H.
 Krom Luang Chumporn.
-Krom Luang Chumpron passed away on the same year as LP Suk.
+Krom Luang Chumpron passed away in the same year as LP Suk.
 LP Suk passed away in 1923 at the age of 76.